Lost in Food

 Easy Honey Roasted Vegetables

-Our easy honey roasted vegetables are quick to prepare.
+My easy honey roasted vegetables are quick to prepare.
 A great tasting selection of roasted root vegetables cooked to perfection and glazed with runny honey.

-When it comes to great tasting sides you cannot beat our easy honey roasted vegetables.
+When it comes to great tasting sides you cannot beat easy honey roasted vegetables.
 These crispy roasted vegetables are simple to prepare, just toss in some olive oil and place them in the oven.

 Roasting vegetables really helps bring out their flavour and for an added touch of sweetness we add a drizzle of runny honey toward the end of the cook.